jon94/orchestrion-golang-container/README.md

 ```

 ## Credits
-- Sin Ta: For figuring out how to do it on Dockerfile
+- Sin Ta: For debugging the Dockerfile with me to make it work.
-- Sho Uchida: For bumping orchestrion
+- Sho Uchida: For bumping orchestrion for Golang Auto Instrumentation.